cdn77/node-socket-daemon/README.md

 ### Atomic deployment with database migrations

-Chances are that your app uses some kind of a database backend and also that your database backend sometimes needs to be updated as part of the deployment pipeline of your app.
+Chances are that your app uses some kind of database backend and also that your database backend sometimes needs to be updated as part of the deployment pipeline of your app.
 You may be using something like [TypeORM][3] and its migrations, which means that your deployment pipeline would include building